AntoineMeheut/Hal9000Screen/README.md

 ### Create a photo library of Hal monitors

-Place images of Hal's control screens in the / home / pi / pics directory
+Place images of Hal's control screens in the /home/pi/pics directory

-You will find some examples in this directory [Exemples](https://github.com/AntoineMeheut/Hal9000Screen/tree/master/resources)
+You can easily find images on the internet, in photos from the film or in wallpapers.

 ## Installation of Hyperpixel
 All the useful explanations can be found on this link.